spazmodius/logger/README.md

 Concept | Definition
 ---|---
 Output Stream | A [Writable](https://nodejs.org/api/stream.html#stream_writable_streams) stream, which is the destination for JSON logging.
-Logging Function | A function that, when called, will log a line of JSON to it's **output stream**.
-Each logging function is bound to both a **meta** and a **stringify function**.
+Logger | A function that logs a line of JSON to it's **output stream**.
+Each logger is bound to both a **meta** and a **stringify function**.
-Child | A **logging function** that derives from another.
-The child shares its parent's **output stream**, but either extends its **meta**, or has a different **stringify function** (and thus a different **signature**), or both.
+Child | A **logger** that derives from another.
+The child shares its parent's **output stream**, and either extends its **meta** or has a different **stringify function** (and thus a different **signature**), or both.
 Meta | A set of fixed fields that will be output with every line of JSON.
-Each **logging function** is bound to a meta, which is generally a superset of its parent's meta.
+Each **logger** is bound to a meta, which is generally a superset of its parent's meta.
-Stringify Function | A function, usually of your devising, that takes certain arguments and returns a string of fields suitable for inclusion in a line of JSON.
-Each **logging function** is bound to a stringify function, which thereby defines its **signature**.
+Stringify Function | A function, usually of your devising, that takes its arguments and returns a string of JSON fields suitable for inclusion in a line of JSON.
+Each **logger** is bound to a stringify function, which thereby defines its **signature**.
-Signature | The number and types of arguments that a **logging function** expects to be sent when it is called.
+Signature | The number and types of arguments that a **logger** expects to be sent when it is called.
 This will be exactly the same as expected by its **stringify function**.

-The idea is to generate a "family" of logging functions, all of which write to the same [Writable](https://nodejs.org/api/stream.html#stream_writable_streams) stream.
+The idea is to generate a "family" of loggers, functions that write to the same [Writable](https://nodejs.org/api/stream.html#stream_writable_streams) stream.
-The parent-most logging function is very basic, but each child can extend the meta fields, and use a different stringify function to define a bespoke signature that accepts certain values and outputs particular JSON fields.
+The parent-most logger is very basic, but each child can extend the meta fields, and use a different stringify function to define a bespoke signature that accepts certain values and outputs particular JSON fields.

 ## Factory/Constructor